Battle of the Paracel Islands

-The Battle of the Paracel Islands (Chinese: 西沙海战 (pinyin Xisha haizhan)；Vietnamese: Hải chiến Hoàng Sa) was an engagement between the Chinese and South Vietnamese navies near the Paracel Islands from 19 to 20 January 1974.
+The Battle of the Paracel Islands (西沙海战 (Xisha haizhan); Hải chiến Hoàng Sa) was an engagement between the Chinese and South Vietnamese navies near the Paracel Islands from 19 to 20 January 1974.
 The battle was part of an attempt by the South Vietnamese navy to remove the Chinese navy from the area towards the end of the Vietnam War.

 Prior to the conflict, part of the Paracel Islands was controlled by China and another part was controlled by South Vietnam.
 The battle resulted in a victory for China over South Vietnam.
 Consequently, China occupied the portion formerly controlled by South Vietnam and established full de facto control over the Paracels.
-The battle made South Vietnam conduct a campaign to station troops on unoccupied islands in the Spratlys from 30th.
+The battle made South Vietnam conduct a campaign to station troops on unoccupied islands in the Spratly Islands.

 Background

 Confrontation in the Paracels

 The Paracels are in the South China Sea approximately 300 kilometers south of China and 370 kilometers east Vietnam.
 The islands are divided into the northern Amphitrite Group, and the Crescent Group 80 kilometers to the southwest.
 The islands were subject to overlapping territorial claims by multiple countries.
 By the early 1970s, the Amphitrite Group and Crescent Group were controlled by China and South Vietnam respectively, and both countries were engaged in hydrocarbon exploration.

 Tensions between China and South Vietnam in the South China Sea increased starting from the summer of 1973.
 South Vietnam claimed additional islands in the Spratlys to the south, and Chinese fishing ships established operations in the Crescent Group.
 Confrontations between the fishing ships and Republic of Vietnam Navy (RVNN) warships began in November 1973.
 On 14 January 1974, RVNN frigate HQ-16 fired warning shots at Chinese fishing ships near Robert Island and shelled the Chinese flag erected on the island.
 The frigate was joined by the destroyer HQ-4 on 17 January, which landed commandos to remove more flags on Robert and Money Islands.
 The frigate HQ-5 and minesweeper HQ-10 arrived in the evening.